A Country Journey

 data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

-The Dorset Horse Hike
+The Dorset Horse Hike - Hiding in Plain Sight

 The Long Way Home